kgroveshok/z80-homebrew/DEV-DIARY.md

 Langague Enhancements:

+* TODO MENU to support multicolumn selections if width given?
 * TODO A word to send a file to pool
 * TODO A word to send pool contents to file